Perfect Storm - Oil Prices Will Rise

 Overconfidence in the U.S. shale industry, which leads to capital expenditures being diverted from supplies that would have guaranteed more stable long-term supplies to short-cycle supplies;

-- lack of capital investments in global oil supplies, resulting in faster decline rates;
+Lack of capital investments in global oil supplies, resulting in faster decline rates;

-- the fall in the U.S. dollar is a natural boost to global demand; and
+The fall in the U.S. dollar is a natural boost to global demand; and

-- high storage leading to complacency on geopolitical risks boiling in the Middle East.
+High storage leading to complacency on geopolitical risks boiling in the Middle East.

 The fifth item above is just a matter of time.
 With relatively low global supply disruptions in the oil markets today, it can almost be forgotten that there are conflicts in the Middle East, but that's exactly what we are seeing.
 The premise for oil prices to move higher is not contingent on war, nor does it require there to be war.
 But a close study of the geopolitical landscape of the Middle East causes us to arrive at a different conclusion.